tzheliang/ms-backend-nest/README.md

 1. Make sure docker and docker compose is installed.
 2. Create a copy of the `.env.example` file and rename to `.env`.
 3. Update the configurations as necessary to start the DB init process.
+4. Enter `docker compose up -d` to start the database and API.

 ## Features